 Entrepreneur: Mitch Allen

-Hire Santa is a staffing firm out of Dallas, TX, that specializes in finding work for Santa’s “friends” each holiday season to bring Christmas cheer.
+Hire Santa from Dallas, TX is a staffing firm that specializes in finding work each holiday season for Santa’s “friends” to bring Christmas cheer.
 Hire Santa will send out “professionally trained” Santas during the Christmas season to parties, corporate events and more.

 The entrepreneur behind the business Mitch Allen was inspired to start the company after playing Santa for a friend’s children and really enjoying playing the role.

-Hire Santa, a Dallas-based company, has thousands of Santa’s in their database across various countries.
-All Santas are trained, background checked, insured, enjoy interacting with children.
+This Dallas-based Hire Santa company has in their database thousands of Santa’s across various countries.
+All Santas are background checked, trained, insured, and enjoy interacting with children.

 |$500,000 for 20%||$500,000 for 33.3%||Lori Greiner|